'I can do all things with the help of God who strengthens me.' Philippians (4:13)

 Summer

-In depth studies of the two Asian superpowers, starting with place knowledge followed by the various social , economic and environmental issues that affect these countries.
+We will start with an in depth study of Asia, with a focus on place knowledge followed by the various social, economic and environmental issues that affect these countries.
 Pupils carry out independent research in groups in order to present their findings.
+We finish the year investigating the worlds ecosystems, moving from pole to pole, looking at key characteristics such as location, climate, flora and fauna and human impact.

 Year 9